reybits/arkanoid-space-ball/README.md

 # Arkanoid: Space Ball

-> Note: This is a very old and unsupported project.
-I’ve only made minor refactoring to ensure compatibility with recent Linux, macOS, and Emscripten.
+> Arkanoid: Space Ball is an unmaintained, legacy codebase based on SDL/glSDL.
+The sources are dated and rough around the edges, yet the game remains available for Linux, macOS, Windows, and the Web through Emscripten.

-Arkanoid: Space Ball brings back the timeless fun of Arkanoid, whether you’re playing on an arcade machine or your Mac.
+Arkanoid: Space Ball revives the timeless fun of Arkanoid, whether you’re playing on an arcade cabinet or your Mac.

-In this version, you pilot a small spaceship, bouncing a ball to break as many colored tiles as possible.
-The game offers various difficulty levels and a range of power-ups to keep the action engaging.
+In this version, you pilot a small spaceship, bouncing a ball to smash as many colorful tiles as possible.
+The game features multiple difficulty levels and a variety of power-ups that keep the action lively and engaging.

-While the graphics and sound are fairly basic and don’t stand out from other games in the genre, Arkanoid: Space Ball does include a level generator and editor—perfect for creating custom challenges, though casual players may overlook this feature.
+Although the graphics and sound are fairly simple and don’t particularly stand out within the genre, Arkanoid: Space Ball offers a built-in level generator and editor—perfect for designing custom challenges, even if casual players may overlook it.

 ***